vlazic/PHP-OpenCalais/readme.md

     $oc = new \OpenCalais\OpenCalais('your-api-key');
     $entities = $oc->getEntities($content);

+getEntities method accepts two additional arguments:
+* float $relevance - From 0 to 1.
+Return only elements with greater than or equal relevance value.
+Default is 0.
+* bool $flatten - Return flattened or nested array.
+Default is false (nested).

 ### Example input ###

 > April 7 (Bloomberg) .
 Yahoo!
 Inc., the Internet company that snubbed a $44.6 billion takeover bid from Microsoft Corp., may drop in Nasdaq trading after the software maker threatened to cut its bid if directors fail to give in soon.